shreyabirthare/public_lab2/README.md

 When the front-end service receives a query request, it will forward the request to the catalog service.
 The catalog service needs to maintain the catalog data, both in memory and in a CSV or text file on disk ("database").
-The disk file will persist the state of the catalog.
+The disk file will persist in the state of the catalog.
 When the service starts up, it should initialize itself from the database disk file.
 In production applications, a real database engine is used for this part, but here we will use a file to maintain the catalog.

 While query requests will simply read the catalog, buy requests will be sent to the order service, which will then contact the catalog service to update (decrement) the stock of items in the catalog.
 These updates should be written out to the catalog on disk (immediately or periodically, depending on your design).

-The catalog service is implemented as a server that listens to request from the front-end service or the order service.
+The catalog service is implemented as a server that listens to requests from the front-end service or the order service.
 The catalog service exposes an internal interface to these two components.
 As part of this lab, you should first design the interface (i.e., list of exposed functions and their inputs/outputs) for the catalog service and clearly describe it in your design doc.
 You can use  any mechanism of choice to implement the interface for the catalog (e.g., sockets, RPC (e.g., pyro), RMI (e.g., java RMI), gRPC, or HTTP REST).
 You should describe how you implemented your interface in your design doc.